nordic-rse/nordic-rse.github.io/content/events/2024-in-person-conference/_index.md

  - [Submit a contribution!](/events/2024-in-person-conference#call-for-contributions) The conference will be more interesting with your contribution on the agenda.
  - Encourage your colleagues to submit a contribution.
 Since the term RSE is still fairly new, they might not know about it yet and be hesitant to submit something.
  - [Share the announcement with others](/events/2024-in-person-conference/).
+ - Do you want to volunteer and help us run our first in person conference?
+[Join us or get in touch with us](/about/governance/contact.md)!

 ## Call for Contributions